 MTSS assists schools to identify and organise resources and pedagogy responsively through alignment and monitoring of curriculum standards and behavioural expectations.
 Practices are implemented with fidelity and sustained over time in order to accelerate the educational outcomes of every student.

 MTSS centres on a strong foundation of universal, research-based approaches which increase in intensity and individualisation until the barriers to learning are addressed.
 The result is a continuum of resources, strategies and structures that directly address the academic, communication, social, wellbeing, and behavioural variances across all cohorts.

 Traditionally, emphasis is placed on Tier 1 which encompasses whole-school quality differentiated instruction and support for all students.
 Tier 2 comprises of supplemental instruction and supports, with Tier 3 delivering intensive, individualised intervention.

-However, with the introduction of the Nationally Consistent Collection of Data for Students with Disability (NCCD), schools in Australia are becoming increasingly familiar with a 4 tier system for identifying the level of support and adjustments a student is provided.
-It is therefore worth considering how the application of this model can extend and reimagine the traditional MTSS framework.
+However, with the introduction of the Nationally Consistent Collection of Data on School Students with Disability (NCCD), schools in Australia are becoming increasingly familiar with a four-tier system for identifying the level of support and adjustments a student is provided.
+It is therefore worth considering how the application of this model can extend and reimagine the traditional three-tier MTSS framework.